bjoernpl/AutoObjectRemoval/README.md

 I'll make a script to run it directly from the command line or even as a library.

 ## References
-Basically none of the work in this repository is actually mine, I only combined 2 very solid projects to create a new one.
-Thanks very much to the creators of these projects and all contributors.
+Thanks to the creators of these projects and all contributors.

 ##### vt-vl-lab/FGVC
 ```
 @inproceedings{Gao-ECCV-FGVC,